-The purpose of this project is to examine key aspects of the social situation of irregular immigrants in the European Union in order to assess the extent to which their fundamental rights are respected and protected.
+The purpose of this project was to examine key aspects of the social situation of irregular immigrants in the European Union in order to assess the extent to which their fundamental rights are respected and protected.
 Areas covered by the research include health, housing, education, social care, employment status and fair working conditions, access to remedies as well as implications of immigration law enforcement.

 The findings of this research will provide policymakers with a solid scientific basis with which to take actions required to ensure that the fundamental rights of irregular immigrants are protected.
-By examining current problematic situations and documenting good practices, this project also intends to give practitioners practical tools to promote the rights of irregular immigrants.
+By examining current problematic situations and documenting good practices, this project was also intended to give practitioners practical tools to promote the rights of irregular immigrants.

 The research part of this project has been completed in 2011.
 Reports can be found in the Publications tab.

 The reports formed the basis for the 2011 Fundamental Rights Conference organised by the FRA together with the Polish Presidency (see summary conclusions).
 The reports identify a number of areas that require action, including, among other things, the need to:

 In 2012 the FRA engaged with relevant stakeholders in order to see how some of the actions can be implemented.
 For this purpose it has prioritised access to healthcare as well as the need to discourage detection practices which disproportionately affect access to fundamental rights.

 FRA Programme: WP 2009, at 2.1.2; WP 2010 at 2.1.1

 Migrants in an irregular situation face obstructions in accessing their fundamental rights.
 They have no legal status and are therefore most vulnerable to exploitation and discrimination in key areas of social life.